Ross Laidlaw

-Ross Laidlaw (born 12 July 1992) is a Scottish footballer who plays as a goalkeeper for club Ross County.
+Ross Laidlaw (born 12 July 1992) is a Scottish footballer who most recently played as a goalkeeper for club Ross County.
 He has previously played for Raith Rovers, Elgin City, Hibernian and Dundee United.

 Career

 Raith Rovers

 Laidlaw began his playing career for the Raith Rovers under-19 side.
 He progressed to the senior side and appeared on bench on two occasions during the 2010–11 season.
 He featured in pre-season friendly matches in advance of the 2011–12 season, the final of which was against Southend United in a scoreless draw.
 Following the departure of Andrew McNeil he became the regular back-up goalkeeper to David McGurn.

 However he suffered a setback, injuring his knee, with Raith having to sign Ludovic Roy as a temporary replacement.
 After recovering from injury, Laidlaw made his senior debut on 3 March 2012, keeping a clean sheet in a 5–0 home victory against Greenock Morton.

 On 22 January 2015, he joined Elgin City on loan.
 His last game for Elgin was in April 2015, a 5–4 defeat against Annan Athletic.
 Laidlaw returned to Raith after this loan spell, but failed to displace Kevin Cuthbert as first-choice goalkeeper.
 In December 2015 he suffered a torn kidney, which kept him out of action for the rest of the season.
 Laidlaw left Raith at the end of the 2015–16 season.